 The Energy sector is key to Ethiopia's overall development goals, has been identified as a key economic component in the country's development plans and is key to the country's strategies for green economic growth.
 Traditional biomass fuels remain the primary source of fuel with firewood, charcoal and agro-residue contributing approximately 92% of the total energy supply.
 However, great opportunity for the country exists in harnessing renewable energy capabilities.
-Construction continues on the Grand Renaissance Dam on the Nile and the country's hydropower could increase national energy access but is subject to the changing dynamics of rainfall, which can reduce river flow volume.
+Ethiopia is seeking to increase national energy generation from various sources, including hydropower on the Nile.
+However, hydropower along the Nile river, from source to sea, is subject to the changing dynamics of rainfall, which can impact on hydrological flows from one year to the next.
 Projections suggest a 30% decrease in flow volume on several Nile tributaries by mid-century.
 Ethiopia's power sector is heavily reliant on hydropower and very sensitive to climate change with worsening droughts, more frequent floods and landslides in some areas.
 Furthermore, the country's energy infrastructure remains highly vulnerable to climate variability and climate change impacts.
 Already, adverse impacts from degraded catchment areas, reduced river flows, increased siltation, blown transmission and distribution systems continue to occur.